 This example falls into the category of – High Severity and High Priority.
-From an application perspective, the whole application is blocked and none of the functions can be accessed by the user, so this is High Severity.
+From an application perspective, the whole application is blocked, and none of the functions can be accessed by the user, so this is High Severity.

-From a business perspective, if any application is not letting users login then what is the use of such an application?
-Users will avoid such applications and business will be impacted.
-Such a defect is the High priority defect and needs to be fixed as soon as possible.
+From a business perspective, if any application is not letting users log in, then what is the use of such an application?
+Users will avoid such applications, and businesses will be impacted.
+Such defects are a High priority and must be fixed as soon as possible.

 2. Low Severity vs. High Priority

 Sometimes browsers render the pages differently; the same page may look different in other browsers, elements may miss places, text wrapping does look good, key buttons are not displayed properly, functionality works, but the user experience is not good or even bad.
 This low severity but high priority affects user experience.

 It is important to test applications across browsers and OS to catch these bugs.
 To catch these bugs automatically and quickly before a customer sees them, automate them via a tool that supports extensive cross-browser testing.